Explanatory picture of Nvidia's tech stack and connection with data servers

 The EV-Global Verdict: Nvidia's future

-We do believe Nvidia's currenty ecosystem and SoC solutions are at a level, which hardly any car manufacturer can develop themselves with a quick Go-to-Market.
-Nvidia’s move into the automotive space represents a natural evolution of its capabilities in AI, graphics processing, and system-level integration.
-By providing the necessary hardware and AI-powered software, Nvidia is enabling automakers to push the boundaries of what is possible in autonomous driving.
-As the race towards fully autonomous vehicles continues, Nvidia’s influence is poised to grow, driving innovation in the automotive sector for years to come.
+We do believe Nvidia's current ecosystem and SoC solutions are at a level that hardly any car manufacturer can match in-house on a quick go-to-market.
+Nvidia’s move into the automotive space builds directly on its work in AI, graphics processing, and system-level integration.
+By supplying the hardware and AI software, Nvidia lets automakers go further with autonomous driving than they could alone.
+As the race towards fully autonomous vehicles continues, Nvidia’s role is set to grow.